grafov/rust-playground/README.md

 | `rust-playground-upload` | [WIP] Upload the buffer to play.golang.org and return the short URL. |
 | `rust-playground-rm` | Remove the snippet with its directory with all files. |
 <!--- END RECEIVE ORGTBL keys -->

+## Project status

+The plugin is usable.
+I've stopped learning Rust yet so this Emacs plugin not very interesting for me.
+But I'll continue to maintain it and backport features from `go-playground`.
+Patches are welcomed!